necccc/nec.is/source/_posts/es-next-features-part-1.md

 ---
-title: Upcoming ESNext features to keep an eye on - Part 1
+title: Upcoming ESNext features - Part 1
 description: "I've handpicked some of the top features that I (a)wait most for JavaScript, let's see the first three"
 categories:
 - writing